makersacademy/angular-workshop/README.md

 * Describe why it is important to keep concerns seperated
 * Explain how to use Factories/Services to keep concerns seperated
 * Extract logic from a controller into Factories/Services
-* Explain why this process is an example of writing [well-crafted software](http://manifesto.softwarecraftsmanship.org/)
+* Explain why this process of seperating concerns is an example of writing [well-crafted software](http://manifesto.softwarecraftsmanship.org/)

 ## Installation